harvy4002/harvy4002.github.io/_posts/2025-10-11-ai-server-build/2025-10-11-ai-server-build.md

 [![power_meter.png](power_meter.png){: width="700"}](power_meter.png)

 This thing is hungry.
-According to my Netdata dashboard, the GPU alone can draw over 400W under full load when running the larger models.
+According to my Netdata dashboard, the GPU only goes up to 400W under full load when running the larger models.
 The RTX 3090 is definitely power-hungry, but considering the computational work it's doing, it's impressively efficient compared to running these workloads in the cloud.

 I've found that different models have different power profiles.
 For instance, I'm using Granite specifically for meeting summarization tasks, and it offers a nice balance between power consumption and capability for this specific use case.